mySites.guru

 How many checks does mySites.guru make before sending a downtime alert?

-Three separate checks with pauses between each.
+Three checks inside a single monitoring cycle, not three separate cycles.
 A HEAD request, then a second HEAD request 10 seconds later, and finally a full GET request 10 seconds after that.
 An alert only fires if all three fail.
+The whole sequence happens inside one 5-minute window, and the next monitoring cycle isn't for another 5 minutes.

 What IP address does the mySites.guru monitor use?